arugq777/tictactoe_rb/README.md

+##About
-Tic Tac Toe game, written in Ruby.
+This is Tic Tac Toe game, somewhat clumsily written in Ruby, after banging my head against a couple different attempts at writing a minimax algorithm.

-It's currently rather basic; the computer player just picks a space at random.

-TODO: make CPU player less dumb.
+To play, enter "ruby play_tictactoe.rb" in a command line

+##To-Do
+Refactor.
+Possibly make a Sinatra version (eventually)